David-Inkheart/Ajuju/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-Ajuju is a Backend service that powers a fast and intuitive Q&A platform that connects users willing to answer questions in their interest niche or expertise.
+Ajuju is a backend service that powers a fast and intuitive Q&A platform that connects users willing to answer questions in their interest niche or expertise.
 It delivers conversational answers at your fingertips.
 No more waiting or sifting through irrelevant information!

 ![Alt text](Ajuju.png)